 In addition to computing many hashes in parallel, this tool also features Unicode and long path support, and can handle NTFS alternate data streams.

-A benchmarking mode is included to test hash speeds.
+Finally, a benchmarking mode is included to test hash speeds.

 Version 4.6.2 or better of the .net framework is recommended.
 Get it from Microsoft.